 If any owner or tenant breaches the by-law after the notice has been issued, the owners corporation will be able to apply to the Tribunal, and impose penalties of up to $5,500 for the first offence and $11,000 for each and every subsequent offence detected within 12 months of the imposition of the earlier penalty.
 Larger families will not be discriminated against because the by-law will not apply to children and an overcrowding by-law cannot be inconsistent with the planning approval for the building.

 During consultation on the reforms it was highlighted that, in some cases, people can be forced to choose between their pet and living in a strata building.
-Reforms will amend model by-laws to make it easier to keep pets as opposed to automatically prohibiting pet ownership in a scheme.
+Reforms will amend model by-laws to make it easier for owners corporations to allow for the keeping of pets as opposed to automatically prohibiting pet ownership in a scheme.

 A by-law cannot ban an owner from keeping guide dogs and other assistance animals.
 The by-law can require the owner to provide legal proof that the animal is an assistance animal.
 The reforms expand the category of assistance animals to include dogs or other animals that provide other assistance such as for those with a psychiatric disability.
 However, if an animal is causing a nuisance or hazard, NCAT can make an order that it can't stay in the lot.